 Fingers’ record was only the beginning for Hoffman.
-In 1998, he enjoyed one his best big league seasons, setting an MLB record (since broken) with 41 consecutive converted saves, finishing runner-up finish in the NL CY Young Award race and saving three games in the NL playoffs to help lead the Padres to the World Series.
+In 1998, he enjoyed one his best big league seasons, setting an MLB record (since broken) with 41 consecutive converted saves, finishing second in the NL Cy Young Award race and saving three games in the NL playoffs to help lead the Padres to the World Series.
 At the same time, Hoffman garnered national attention for entering the ballpark to the tune of AC/DC’s “Hell’s Bell’s,” a ritual that came to be known among the Friars’ faithful as “Trevor Time.”

 Though the Padres did not repeat their World Series run, Hoffman continued to improve.
 He was an All-Star Game selection in 1999, 2000 and 2002, and set an MLB record with his fourth consecutive 40-save season in 2001.
 Most remarkably, he did so even as his fastball kept getting slower, eventually settling below 85 mph.

 “He throws a pitch that looks so tempting that you can't lay off it,” said future Hall of Famer Randy Johnson.
 “I feel vulnerable when I throw 93-96 miles per hour.
 He's throwing 81 and doing it with full confidence.”